If you’ve ever been to a bookstore, a magazine stall, or have watched TV, you’ve probably heard of the name Lonely Planet or Lonely Planet Guides.

-Lonely Planet is a name that dominates the travel sphere on the internet, offering guides and informative content on almost all in the world.
-Its popularity is largely due to its guidebooks with detailed maps that were considered as a great resource for travelers, particularly for backpackers on a shoestring.
+Lonely Planet is a name that dominates the travel sphere on the internet, offering guides and informative content almost all around the world.
+Its popularity is largely due to its guidebooks with detailed maps that were considered a great resource for travelers, particularly for backpackers on a shoestring.

-But, as Lonely Planet’s ownership was changed from time to time, it began to lose its appeal as a unique platform for travel content.
-So, we wanted to know if Lonely Planet is still a resourceful travel website ripe with information that’s relevant, timely, and budget-friendly.
+But, as Lonely Planet’s ownership changed from time to time, it began to lose its appeal as a unique platform for travel content.
+After all, travel content has been fastly evolving, with popularity shifting from guides provided by large travel companies to guides provided by travel influencers and blogs.

 What Is Lonely Planet?

-Started by two broke backpackers, Tony and Maureen Wheeler, with a vision to provide fellow travelers with inspiration to travel, Lonely Planet quickly rose through the ranks due to its depth of content and originality.
-It was eventually sold to BBC and then to a billionaire, Brad Kelley.
-If you are wondering, who owns Lonely Planet at present; it’s Red Ventures, an owner of many digital businesses.
+Started by two broke backpackers on a trip from England to Australia, Tony and Maureen Wheeler, had a vision to provide fellow travelers with inspiration to travel.
+Lonely Planet quickly rose through the ranks due to its depth of content, originality, and abundance of practical advice while traveling.

 What Are the Main Features of Lonely Planet?

-Guidebooks and maps
+Guidebooks and Maps

 Lonely Planet sells guidebooks on regions, countries, cities, parks, hikes and treks, and many other topics in both digital and print form.
-These include itineraries, maps, user reviews, insider tips, and information on hidden gems.
+These include itineraries, maps, user reviews, insider tips, and information on hidden gems!

 If you are an old-school traveler who likes to flip the pages of paperback devouring travel content, you can order its print versions.
-Otherwise, you can go with the e-books, especially if you are backpacking.
+Otherwise, you can go with the ebooks, especially if you are backpacking.
 Maps can be purchased separately as well.